 Name: Developer ID Application: Troi Automatisering (325BA5VM75) Issued by: Developer ID Certification Authority

-On Windows our plug-in are signed like this:
+On Windows our plug-ins released before December 2020 are signed like this:

 Name: Troi Automatisering V.O.F.
 Issued by: COMODO RSA Code Signing CA

 From December 2020 we use a new certificate from Sectigo to sign our plug-ins on Windows.
 The are signed like this: